agrc/gis.utah.gov/sharing/open-sgid/index.md

 ### Step 4: 💠 Sharing (You)
 {: .text-left}

-After creating the issue, contact [the AGRC team]({% link about/contact/index.html %}) to work out the best way to share your data with us.
+After creating the issue, contact [the UGRC team]({% link about/contact/index.html %}) to work out the best way to share your data with us.
 We can get the data from you in many different ways:

 - We can download it from your choice of cloud storage solutions (Google Drive, Dropbox, etc)
 - We can pull it in from an ArcGIS Online/Enterprise Map or Feature Service (our preferred option for frequently-changing data)